-Partner Roles Activity всшмс City of Golden Valley Hennepin County MPRB MnDNR MAISRC Notify MnDNR of AIS infestation (MnDNR verifies AIS infestation) Notifies MnDNR Verifies AIS infestation Communicate the infestation to all stakeholders and the public Communicates the infestation to all stakeholders and the public.
-I MnDNR issues press release Perform, or hire contractor to perform, monitoring to define the extent of the AIS infestation.
+A set of the Partner Roles Activity BCWMC City of Golden Valley Hennepin County MPRB MnDNR MAISRC 1 Notify MnDNR of AIS infestation (MnDNR verifies AIS infestation) Notifies MnDNR, BCWMC and MPRB Verifies AIS infestation Communicate the infestation to all stakeholders (including those downstream) and the public In conjunction with or immediately following MnDNR press release, communicates the infestation to all stakeholders and the public.
+MnDNR issues press release prior to or in conjunction with communication directly to stakeholders - Perform, or hire contractor to perform, monitoring to define the extent of the AIS infestation.
 Provides technical assistance such as monitoring design and recommendations for a contractor Hires a contractor unless MPRB performs monitoring.
-T Collaborates with the City of Golden Valley, BCWMC, MnDNR and MAISRC.
+Collaborates with the City of Golden Valley, BCWMC, MnDNR and MAISRC.
 May perform monitoring.
-Collaborates with the City of Golden Valley, BCWMC, MPRB, and MAISRC Provides technical assistance as needed for monitoring design and recommendations for a contractor Determine whether quarantine of the infestation is needed and, if so, quarantine the infestation Makes decision after collaborating with the City of Golden Valley, MPRB, MnDNR, and MAISRC Collaborates with MAISRC, BCWMC, MPRB, and MnDNR.
-(The City prefers that MnDNR take the lead to implement the quarantine, but would implement the quarantine if necessary.) - Collaborates with the City of Golden Valley, BCWMC, MnDNR, and MAISRC Collaborates with MAISRC, BCWMC, MPRB, and City of Golden Valley.
-Possibly take the lead in implementing quarantine Collaborates with MnDNR, BCWMC, MPRB, and City of Golden Valley Collaborate with MnDNR, MAISRC, and stakeholders to determine appropriate rapid response treatment/removal (e.g., chemical treatment or manual removal of AIS) and associated costs Collaborates with MnDNR, MAISRC, MPRB, and City of Golden Valley Makes the decision after considering the recommendations from BCWMC, MAISRC, MPRB, and the MnDNR. - Collaborates with the City of Golden Valley, BCWMC, MnDNR, and MAISRC Collaborates with MAISRC, BCWMC, MPRB, and City of Golden Valley Collaborates with MnDNR, BCWMC, MPRB, and City of Golden Valley Work with MnDNR to obtain treatment/removal permit Works with MnDNR to obtain treatment/removal permit Is copied on permit application and all communications 1 Is copied on permit application and all communications Works with BCWMC to issue permit Collaborates with BCWMC and MnDNR as needed to provide technical information.
+Collaborates with the City of Golden Valley, BCWMC, MPRB, and MAISRC Collaborates 2 with City of Golden Valley, BCWMC, and MnDNR regarding monitoring design.
+Determine whether isolation of the infestation is needed and, if so, isolate the infestation Makes decision after collaborating with the City of Golden Valley, MPRB, MnDNR, and MAISRC Collaborates with MAISRC, BCWMC, MPRB, and MnDNR.
+(The City prefers that MnDNR take the lead to implement the quarantine 3 , but would implement the quarantine 3 if necessary.)
+Collaborates with the City of Golden Valley, BCWMC, MnDNR, and MAISRC Collaborates with MAISRC, BCWMC, MPRB, and City of Golden Valley.
+Possibly take the lead in implementing quarantine 3 Collaborates 2 with MnDNR, BCWMC, MPRB, and City of Golden Valley Collaborate with MnDNR, MAISRC, and stakeholders to determine appropriate rapid response treatment/removal (e.g., chemical treatment or manual removal of AIS) and associated costs Collaborates with MnDNR, MAISRC, MPRB, and City of Golden Valley Makes the decision after considering the recommendations from BCWMC, MAISRC, MPRB, and the MnDNR.
+Collaborates with the City of Golden Valley, BCWMC, MnDNR, and MAISRC Collaborates with MAISRC, BCWMC, MPRB, and City of Golden Valley Collaborates 2 with MnDNR, BCWMC, MPRB, and City of Golden Valley Work with MnDNR to obtain treatment/removal permit Works with MnDNR to obtain treatment/removal permit Is copied on permit application and all communications Is copied on permit application and all communications Works with BCWMC to issue permit Collaborates 2 with BCWMC and MnDNR as needed to provide technical information.
 Perform additional pre-treatment monitoring, if required by MnDNR permit Provides technical assistance such as monitoring design and recommendations for a contractor.
 Hires a contractor unless MPRB performs monitoring Collaborates with the City of Golden Valley, BCWMC, MnDNR and MAISRC.
 May perform monitoring.
 Collaborates with City of Golden Valley, BCWMC, MPRB, and MAISRC regarding monitoring requirements of permit.
-Provides technical assistance as needed for monitoring design and recommendations for a contractor.
-Hire contractor to perform AIS rapid response treatment/removal (e.g., chemical treatment or manual removal of AIS) Provides technical assistance with contract development Hires the contractor - Fund the AIS treatment/removal Partners with the City of Golden Valley and Hennepin County to fund the treatment Partners with BCWMC and Hennepin County to fund the treatment Considers providing AIS rapid response grant funding, if available, to help fund the treatment or removal
+Collaborates 2 with City of Golden Valley, BCWMC, and MnDNR regarding monitoring design.
+Hire contractor to perform AIS rapid response treatment/removal (e.g., chemical treatment or manual removal of AIS) Provides technical assistance with contract development Hires the contractor Fund the AIS treatment/removal Partners with the City of Golden Valley and Hennepin County to fund the treatment Partners with BCWMC and Hennepin County to fund the treatment Considers providing AIS rapid response grant funding, if available, to help fund the treatment or removal Perform, or hire contractor to perform, post-treatment monitoring to determine treatment/removal effectiveness Provides technical assistance such as monitoring design and recommendations for a contractor.
+Hires a contractor unless MPRB performs monitoring Collaborates with the City of Golden Valley, BCWMC, MnDNR and MAISRC.
+May perform monitoring.
+Collaborates with the City of Golden Valley, MPRB, BCWMC, and MAISRC regarding monitoring requirements of permit.
+Collaborates 2 with City of Golden Valley, BCWMC, and MnDNR regarding monitoring design